agathis-project/salix-arctica/README.md

 - microcontroller and microprocessor to be programmed for lowest power consumption.
 - turn off all unused features.
-- VSYS rail is always on; use with care.
-- VSB3P3 rail is always on; use with care.
+- VSYS and VSB3P3 rails are always on; use with care; pay attention to all bias and leakage currents.

 - power states:
   - **power-down**
-	- VSB3P3 below minimum level to operate the microcontroller.
+	- VSB3P3 below minimum level to safely operate the uC.
-	- all devices in the system are turned off or instructed to do so by the microcontroller; undisciplined branches may screw-up the root.

   - **stand-by:**
     - VSB3P3 is at a safe operating level.
-    - microcontroller runs - watching its internal real time clock and trunk interface for a wake-up event.
+    - uC - watching its internal real time clock and runk interface for a wake-up/interrupt event.
-	- V3P3, V1P8 and VCORE regulators are turned off (microprocessor and its external interfaces are powered down).
+	- V3P3, V1P8 and VCORE regulators are turned off (uP and its external interfaces are powered down).
+	- uC monitor VSYS to detect imminent power failure and turn-off all remaining devices before full hardware shut-down occurs.

   - **active:**
-    - V3P3, V1P8 and VCORE regulators are turned on (microprocessor is on).
+    - V3P3, V1P8 and VCORE regulators are turned on as well as the uP.
-	- unused interfaces are switched off.
+	- unused interfaces are turned off.

 ***